-G. ADDITIONAL GUIDELINES CRITERIA FOR TEACHING-ONLY/TEACHING-RICH TRACK PROMOTIONS
+E. ADDITIONAL GUIDELINES CRITERIA FOR TEACHING-ONLY/TEACHING-RICH TRACK PROMOTIONS

-- 1. In line with current University policy promotion beyond senior lecturer is not provided for in the case of staff who are on teaching-only contracts or who have been recognised at teaching-rich through the RFJ process. - 2.
+- 1. In line with current University policy promotion beyond senior lecturer is not provided for in the case of staff who are on teaching-only contracts or who have been recognised at teaching-rich through the RFJ process.
+[This is currently under review] - 2.
 If an individual is promoted within the teaching-only/rich track and subsequently moves to the academic track, there is no automatic guarantee that the teaching-only/rich track rank will be retained.
 This means that the non-equivalence of the two systems is acknowledged. - 3.
 A sub-minimum of 8 for teaching will apply to all promotions on the teaching-only/rich track.